WissalManseri/WissalManseri/README.md

 ### <span style="color:blue;">About Me</span>

-<span style="color:red; animation: pulse 2s infinite;">Passionate about web development and data science, I specialize in leveraging cutting-edge technologies to build innovative solutions and extract valuable insights from data.
+<span style="color: blue; animation: pulse 2s infinite;">Passionate about web development and data science, I specialize in leveraging cutting-edge technologies to build innovative solutions and extract valuable insights from data.
 With a strong foundation in programming and a keen interest in machine learning and data visualization, I am dedicated to continuous learning and exploring new technologies to tackle complex challenges.</span>

-### <span id="about-me" style="cursor: pointer;">About Me</span>

 ✨ Computer Science Student (UMAB - FSEI)